adhithyan15/learning-monorepo/code/design-docs/build-system.md

 ```

 The build script will look for these two files and at the end of the day will simply run the command line instructions.

+### V2 Update
+Every operating system has quirks.
+So, we need to add support for operating system specific build steps.
+To achieve this, I am introducing the
+concept of operating system specific `BUILD` files.
+Three files will be detected by the build script

+* BUILD_mac - Mac OS specific build instructions
+* BUILD_linux - Linux OS specific build instructions
+* BUILD_windows - Windows OS specific build instructions

+If an operating system other than the one specified is found, the build file is simply skipped.